-Dr. Goncalo Martins received his PhD degree from the Electrical and Computer Engineering Department at the University of Denver (DU), USA.
-Mr. Martins conducts research on embedded and distributed systems and swarm theory.
+Dr. Goncalo Martins received his PhD degree from the Electrical and Computer Engineering Department at DU.
+Dr. Martins conducts research on embedded and distributed systems and swarm theory.
 Goncalo Martins received the BSE and MS degrees from the New University of Lisbon, Sciences and Technology in Lisbon, Portugal.

 Florence Mbithi received her Master’s degree from the Department of Electrical and Computer Engineering at the University of Denver, pursuing the Mechatronic Systems Engineering degree program.
 Her research focus is on the design of a propulsion system for compact propeller-less AUVs.
 Florence completed her Bachelor’s degree in Mechanical Engineering from the University of Nairobi, Kenya.
-She is currently working at the University of Nairobi, Kenya, Africa.